 18 – THYME

 Steam distilled from the flowering plants in Spain, thyme has a spicy, warm, herbaceous aroma that is both powerful and penetrating.
 Thyme can also help relieve joint or muscle pain associated with sprains, strains & rheumatoid arthritis, in addition to reducing cough and cold symptoms.
+SImilarly to thyme, as mentioned before, CBD oils can also have pain reducing properties.
+If you are looking to try some, you can check out these products from the Netherlands which the locals might call the “beste CBD olie“!

 For more information on how essential oils can be used, check out the Natural Remedies Guide from Young Living Canada.
 If you want to get your hands on these oils for 24% off the retail price, read this!